 1. One Landing Page for Related Queries

 Create a new landing page that contains all your relevant links.
-This way you are letting Google and other search engines know that you are not creating duplicate material.
+This will let Google and other search engines know that you are not creating duplicate material.

 2. Make Use of Canonical Tags